jaim12005/Mistral_Markitdown/README.md

 - `output_md/<name>_tables_all.md`
   - Contains all detected/reshaped tables, each under "### Table N".
+- `output_md/<name>_tables_full.md`
+  - Coalesced full table when pages share the same header layout (merged across pages).
+Also written as CSV.
 - `output_md/<name>_tables_wide.md`
-  - The single "widest" table (most columns).
+  - The coalesced table presented under the legacy "wide" name for convenience.
 Useful for month-wide financial statements.
 - `output_md/<name>_tables.md`
   - A compact subset (commonly Account + key summary columns like Current Balance) for quick review.
   - Note: If reshaping fails, raw tables may be kept; quality depends on the PDF and detectors.